netantman/machine-learning/meta-learning/ML-workflow.md

             - How is regularization done?
     - [SVM](../supervised-learning/SVM.ipynb)
         - Describe the intuition or formulation of the model?
         - What is the kernel trick?
+How do you decide which kernels to use?
     - [MARS](../supervised-learning/MARS.ipynb)
         - Briefly describe the algorithm?
         - How is regularization done?